-The Lieutenant Governor’s Office on Aging (LGOA) enhances the quality of life for seniors in South Carolina.
+The South Carolina Department on Aging (SCDOA) enhances the quality of life for seniors in South Carolina.

-The LGOA works with a network of regional and local organizations to develop and manage services that help seniors remain independent in their homes and in their communities.
+The SCDOA works with 10 regional Area Agencies on Aging and a network of local organizations to develop and manage services that help seniors remain independent in their homes and in their communities.

 The Cost of Not Caring for Our Elderly

-In 2017, the Lieutenant Governor’s Office on Aging launched GetCareSC.com, a website dedicated to matching seniors with available resources.
+In 2017, the South Carolina Department on Aging launched GetCareSC.com, a website dedicated to matching seniors with available resources.
 Seniors, caregivers, and adults with disabilities can use their zip code to search our database to find transportation, day care, meals, and in-home care in their respective areas.

-If you can't find what you're looking for at GetCareSC.com, or you'd rather talk to a person, please call the Lieutenant Governor's Office on Aging at 1-800-868-9095 or contact your local Area Agency on Aging.
+If you can't find what you're looking for at GetCareSC.com, or you'd rather talk to a person, please call the South Carolina Department on Aging at 1-800-868-9095 or contact your local Area Agency on Aging.

 Report State Agency Fraud (Office of the Inspector General)

 To report fraud, waste, abuse, mismanagement, or misconduct within or involving a state agency, call the State Inspector General at 1-855-723-7283 (1-855-SC-Fraud), or visit the State Inspector General’s website to file a complaint online.